NikKowPHP/nexus/signals/PLANNING_COMPLETE.md

-Re-planning complete after audit failure.
-All tasks now have atomic implementations defined.
-Ready for development.
+Planning complete at 2025-06-24 14:45:00
+All tasks decomposed into atomic implementation steps